-- Menstrual Cycle.
+- Menstrual cycle.
 If your menstrual cycle is due around the time of your scheduled surgery date, tell your surgeon.
 Some surgeons do not like operating if the patient is on their period, while others don't mind.
 Also, some surgeons prefer you wear a pad versus a tampon during surgery if you need it, so ask what their preference is.

 - Shop for your post-surgical bra.
-While you'll receive a post-operative bra right after surgery, many women purchase a more comfortable bra or camisole and tank top (with built-in bras, of course) that they can wear for the first four to six weeks.
+While you'll receive a post-operative bra right after surgery, many women purchase a more comfortable bra or camisole and a tank top (with built-in bras, of course) that they can wear for the first four to six weeks.
 Get recommendations from your surgeon on what offers the most support without sacrificing comfort.

-- Stay Healthy.
+- Stay healthy.
 Guard yourself against illness by frequently washing your hands and staying away from large crowds or those who are ill.

-- Take Inventory.
+- Take inventory.
 Tell your surgeon about any and all medications, herbs or supplements you are taking, including birth control.
 They will likely advise you to stop taking these for at least two weeks prior to your surgery, as they can increase your risk of bleeding and other complications.
 Some surgeons recommend not taking them for 30 days prior to surgery, so check with your surgeon regarding the types of medications you need to avoid.

 - Inquire.
 Ask your surgeon if you can take Mountain arnica (Arnica Montana) for bruising and swelling after the surgery.
 Ask your surgeon about this prior to surgery, and only take it with their approval.